This post may contain affiliate links. Please see my disclosure policy for details.

 Just like the buses that run out of Vilnius to Trakai, there are plenty of buses that run back to Vilnius throughout the day.

-The last bus to leave Trakai bus station is at 9.30pm.
+The last bus leaves Trakai bus station at 9.30 pm.
 So, make sure you don’t miss it!
 Here’s a photo I took of the station schedule.

 Option 2: Take a train that runs from Vilnius to Trakai

 Another option to head from Vilnius to Trakai is to take the trains.

 Again, I loved the Lithuanian train transport.
 They were easy to book, clean, reliable and comfortable too!